craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 Here is my manifesto:
 ####1.
 Development code should be readable as instructions for humans.
 Production code should be readable by a web service.
 Make your development repository easily understood by human beings who are working on it.
 Make your production code easily read by the computer.
-Your production code is compiled.
+Your production code is fully compiled before it hits production.

 ####2.
 We should depend on our platform hosts to host the thing, not the build the thing.
 Our platform hosts do not need to support the building of an application.
 The building of the application should occur before the thing hits the host.

 ####3.
 Devs should be opinionated about development.
 Hosts should be opinionated about production.
-Developers like us should form strong opinions (but hold the loosely) about how to deliver a project.
+Developers like us should form strong opinions (but hold them loosely) about how to deliver a project.
 We should continually seek tools and techniques to build and support our projects.
 And we should not rely on our hosts to make techniques available before we adopted them.

 On the other side: hosts should have strong opinions (held loosely) about how best to host the project.
 Hosts should refuse to support unsupported versions of packages.
 Hosts should make system decisions with a view to supporting sites in the wild.
+They shouldn't be fighting entropy by accommodating every developer's strong opinions.
+Rather, they should be enforcing their own.

 ####4.
 No dev dependency should be installed on a prod.
 No behat.
 No compass.
 No composer.
 Not ever.